 The investment will create about 610,000 work hours among all the union crafts.

 Pearl West will be a nine-story, 230,000-square-foot LEED Silver building that will accommodate 700 people.
-The first floor will include 10,000 square feet of office space, available to rent form an office space rental agency.
+The first floor will include 10,000 square feet of office space.
 Three under-ground parking levels will provide 150 stalls, with parking made available for both tenants and the general public.
 There also will be secured space for 70 bicycles.
-New business might want to look into a corporate law firm who might be able to help them to get a lease for Pearl West, when it opens.

 Other amenities include an executive conference room, restaurant, a living room-style lobby, shower and locker facilities, and an outside courtyard alongside Irving Street between Northwest 14th and 15th avenues.
 The building’s upper floors will have views of Mt.
 Hood and Mt.
 Saint Helens.